HIIT supported the Helsinki ICT Community by providing funding for the following activities:

 - Initiating new collaboration on potentially high-impact research challenges, often in a multi-disciplinary and cross-university setting.

 - Inviting postdoctoral researchers for short visits that may lead to recruitment.

 - Visiting high-profile universities or other organisations abroad.

 - Boosting the careers of young researchers by providing short-term “bridge funding”.

 This funding was not limited to the HIIT research programmes, but was open to the whole Helsinki ICT community.
 In addition, it served an important purpose by being applicable to cases where other funding instruments were not easily available or the funding from other sources was not sufficient.

-For a sample of the activities of the HIIT programmes, please see Research Highlights.
+For a sample of the activities of the HIIT programmes, please see Highlights.

-Among the 14 supported events there were international conferences such as ALGO, StanCon and ICER, smaller workshops in e.g. computational social science, astronomy and animal computer interaction, and hands-on programming sprints like the Helsinki Digital Humanities Hackathon and the HIIT Open programming contest.
-Machine Learning Coffee Seminar and Helsinki Algorithms Seminar continued as weekly events with the location alternating between Aalto University and the University of Helsinki.
+Among the supported events there were the international conferences MyData, RIOT Summit and ICWE, smaller workshops combining computing with astronomy, social sciences and sustainability science, as well as the hands-on programming sprints Helsinki Digital Humanities Hackathon and HIIT Open programming contest.
+Machine Learning Coffee Seminar continued as a weekly event with the location alternating between Otaniemi and Kumpula.

 Examples of supported activities

 Multidisciplinary pilot project explored smart textiles and virtual reality in rehabilitation of stroke patients